-After an experience like that their arms were very tired and their faces were sore from the amount of laughs and smiles.
+After an experience like that their arms were very tired and their faces were sore from the number of laughs and smiles.
 They had dinner for multiple nights and they called it a day.

 Fort Lauderdale Inshore Fishing

 On their final day with Captain Wayne was something they wanted to check off their bucket list for a long time.
 Snook has always been the species that they have wanted to catch.
-Fort Lauderdale is the perfect location to catch a variety of the species, especially your first Snook or Tarpon.
+Fort Lauderdale is the perfect location to catch a variety of species, especially your first Snook or Tarpon.